 - Vancouver, British Columbia, Canada (175 miles)

 About the Tacoma MEDEX campus:

 - MEDEX Tacoma makes an active effort to reach out to active duty military and veterans.

-- The UW Tacoma campus feels like a small and vibrant college community, with all the resources at hand to help you in your success in PA school.
+- The UW Tacoma campus feels like a small and vibrant college community, with many resources at hand to assist with student success in PA school.